Exercises to try with your students

 Limitations

 AI may struggle because of a lack of context.
-Although it can create text depending on the information supplied, it may not completely comprehend the context or background of the study question or issue.
+Although it can generate text based on the information provided, it may not fully comprehend the context or background of the study question or issue.
 This might result in erroneous or partial replies that are unhelpful to researchers.

-In your chat with your selected AI, specify you want to translate from and the language you want to translate to.
-For example, you can type “Translate from English to Italian”.
-Type or paste the text you want to translate into the chat.
-You can type sentences, phrases, or single words.
-The AI chatbot will then provide a translation based on the input.
-Make you review the translated texts using other translation tools to ensure accuracy.
+Ask Copilot to translate a piece of writing from one language to another.
+For example, students can type “Translate from English to Italian”, then type or paste the text they want to translate.
+Students can type sentences, phrases, or single words.
+Copilot will then provide a translation based on the input.
+Students should review the translated texts using other translation tools to ensure accuracy and precision.

 AI tools can translate between many different languages and its advanced language model allows it to understand the context of the text, providing translations that are more natural.
 AI can save time compared to manual translation, making it a convenient tool for students who need quick and accurate responses for their studies.